🧬

 Are Rhodesian Ridgebacks good with children?

-Yes, they are generally very patient and protective of children in their own family, though supervision is always recommended due to their size.
+Yes, they are generally very loyal and protective of their families, though their size requires supervision with small children.

 Do they shed a lot?

-They can adapt to apartment living only if they receive vigorous daily exercise; otherwise, they prefer a home with a large, secure yard.
+They can adapt to apartment living if they receive significant daily exercise, but they prefer homes with access to a yard.

 Are they easy to train?